TimeSplitters

 TimeSplitters is a series of first-person shooter video games developed by Free Radical Design.
-The games are often considered spiritual successors to GoldenEye 007 and Perfect Dark, due to overlapping elements in gameplay, design, and development team.
+The games are often considered spiritual successors to the Nintendo 64 titles GoldenEye 007 (1997) and Perfect Dark (2000), due to overlapping elements in gameplay, design, and development team.
 Each game features a time travelling element in which players battle across a diverse number of locations and periods in history.

 The series' three games were released between 2000 and 2005, with the first as an exclusive launch title for the PlayStation 2.
-Development on a fourth game is being undertaken by a reformed version of Free Radical, owned by Deep Silver, a subsidiary of Embracer Group.
+Development on a fourth game was being undertaken by a reformed version of Free Radical, owned by Deep Silver, a subsidiary of Embracer Group, but the game was cancelled when Free Radical was closed down in 2023.

+The trilogy was re-released for PlayStation 4 and PlayStation 5 as PS2 classics in 2024, with trophy support, a rewind feature and improved loading times.

 Games

 TimeSplitters

 The first game in the series was developed by Free Radical Design and released in October 2000, alongside the launch of the PlayStation 2.
 The game's story focuses around a temporal war against the TimeSplitters, creatures that use time crystals to travel through time, and by doing so, are disrupting human history.
 Its levels take place across different time periods between the years 1935 and 2035.